johnantony92/johnantony92/README.md

  👋 Hi, I’m john antony

-A Full Stack Engineer working in web development and  started his journey into web3
+A Full Stack Engineer with more experience .net framework but not limitied.Intrested in web3 and UI frameworks

- I’m currently  working on all kinda web3 projects

- 🌱 I’m perpetually learning HTML and JavaScript

- 💞️ I’m looking to collaborate on web3 projects

- Runs trustinblockchain.com
+ Used to trustinblockchain.com and now building caffeine-collective

  💬 Ask me about